Easy Nigerian Oha Soup

-What makes it special is its delicate aroma, the use of hand‑shredded Oha leaves, and a luscious, slightly thick consistency from cocoyam.
+What makes it special is its delicate aroma, the use of hand‑shredded Oha leaves, and a luscious, slightly thick consistency from cocoyam; pair this with Nigerian Fufu from our blog for maximum satisfaction.

 This recipe guide will walk you through step by step how to cook Oha soup using Oha leaves, palm nut (or palm oil), ogiri, pepper, crayfish, seasoning cubes, dry fish, salt, cocoyam, uziza leaves, and meat.